Autumn Pearl Couscous Salad with Roasted Butternut Squash

 - ⅓ cup olive oil

 - Position a rack in the center of the oven and preheat the oven to 425ºF.
 Place the diced butternut squash on a baking sheet, toss in olive oil, and sprinkle with salt and pepper.
 Spread squash out in an even layer.
-Roasted squash for 20-25 minutes total, tossing every 10-12 minutes or as needed.
+Roasted squash for 20-25 minutes total, tossing halfway through or as needed.
+While the squash is roasting, prepare the couscous according to package directions.

-- Add the orange juice, mustard, garlic powder, honey, apple cider vinegar, olive oil, and a pinch of salt and pepper to a mason jar.
-Screw on the lid and give it a few shakes until the olive oil combines with the other ingredients.
+- DRESSING: Add the orange juice, mustard, garlic powder, honey, apple cider vinegar, olive oil, and a pinch of salt and pepper to a mason jar.
+Screw on the lid and shake until combined.
+Taste and adjust seasonings as desired.

-- In a large bowl, toss together all the ingredients of the salad.
-Add the dressing and serve.
-Alternately, you can dress only portions of the salad and refrigerate the rest in an air tight container.
+- ASSEMBLE: In a large bowl, toss together all the ingredients of the salad with the dressing and serve.
+Alternately, you can dress only portions of the salad and refrigerate the rest in an airtight container.